odoo/documentation/inventory/overview/process/initial_stock.rst

 ==========================================

-Once you have created all your *storable products*, you can create an *inventory adjustment* to determine their current stock level in Odoo.
+Once you have created all your *storable products*, you can create an *inventory adjustment* to determine their current stock level in the software "Odoo".
 You therefore need to go to :menuselection:`Operations --> Inventory Adjustments` and create a new one.